ohClaire/job-board/README.md

 # Future Features
 * Create a Project Board
+* Add styling to Table to better reflect comp
 * DRY up the CSS
 * Add responsiveness with breakpoints for screen size
 * Improve accessibility